HBCU-LED INNOVATION RESEARCH STUDY

 • Project Evaluation

-• Broader Impacts: Please describe how the research will promote the overall welfare of society.
+• Please describe how the research will promote the overall welfare of society.
 This can be fulfilled through the research conducted, activities directly related to the research project, or activities that complement the project.
 Practical examples of potential societal impact include advancing science for people of all backgrounds; improving the quality of STEM education; increased collaboration between academic institutions, industry, and other stakeholder groups; and greater “economic competitiveness” of the United States.

 • Scope